rishallen/TaskListSinatra/README.md

 - Group Member 1: Clone the **Project Master** repo into your `project-masters` directory.
 - Group Member 1: Create and push your branch (from your combined initials) to **Project Master**.
 - Group Member 1: Fork the **Project Master** to your GitHub account.
-- Both Group Members: Clone the fork from the previous step.
+- Both Group Members: Clone the fork from the previous step into your `project-forks`.
 - Both Group Members: Switch to the branch you created above.

 ## Baseline
 **Work together to accomplish this baseline:**